Apply for Financial Aid via FAFSA

 How to complete the FAFSA

-- You (and one of your parents or guardians) can request a PIN from the U.S. Department of Education.
-With a PIN you can apply and “sign” the FAFSA online, check the status of your submitted FAFSA, and make corrections or revisions.
+- You (and one of your parents or guardians) can create a FSA ID and password the U.S. Department of Education.
+With the login information, you can apply and “sign” the FAFSA online, check the status of your submitted FAFSA, and make corrections or revisions.

 - Make sure you have your Social Security number (SSN) available.
 Your application will not be processed without it!